- Search The Registry

 - My Account

-The breeding of enslaved people in the United States was the practice in slave states of the United States.
-Slave owners systematically force the reproduction of enslaved people to increase their profits.
+The breeding of enslaved people in the United States was practiced in slave states.
+Slave owners systematically forced the reproduction of enslaved people to increase their profits.
 It included coerced sexual relations between enslaved men and women or girls, forced pregnancies of enslaved people, and favoring women or young girls who could produce a relatively large number of children.
 The objective was to increase the number of slaves without incurring the cost of purchase and to fill labor shortages caused by the abolition of the Atlantic slave trade.

 Chattel slavery was supported and legalized by all other white European governments and monarchs.
 This enslavement was practiced in European colonies from the sixteenth century to the 19th century.